MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/storage-and-sql-server-capacity-planning-and-configuration.md

 Test the backup solution that you are using to make sure that it can back up the system within the available maintenance window.
 If the backup solution can't meet the SLAs your business requires, consider using an incremental backup solution such as Microsoft System Center Data Protection Manager.

 It is important to track the following resource components of a server that is running SQL Server: CPU, memory, cache/hit ratio, and I/O subsystem.
 When one or more of the components seems slow or overburdened, analyze the appropriate strategy based on the current and projected workload.
-For more information, see [Monitor and Tune for Performance](/sql/relational-databases/performance/monitor-and-tune-for-performance) for SQL Server 2014 (SP1) and [Monitor and Tune for Performance](/sql/relational-databases/performance/monitor-and-tune-for-performance) for SQL Server 2016 and SQL Server 2017 RTM.
+For more information, see [Monitor and Tune for Performance](/sql/relational-databases/performance/monitor-and-tune-for-performance).

 The following section lists the performance counters that we recommend that you use to monitor the performance of the SQL Server databases that are running in your SharePoint Server environment.
 Also listed are approximate healthy values for each counter.